rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 #### 2. Discovery

+-   Eureka moments
     -   Archimedes
     -   Kary Mullis - Nobel Prize 1993 for Polymerase Chain Reaction (PCR)
     -   "Eureka moments" fit well with the "romantic view" of discovery - Kant
     -   "In other words, discovery is ultimately *irrational* and *unanalysable*."
 -   Hypothetico-deductive account of discovery
     -   Hypotheses arrived at via creative Eureka moments.
     -   (Make a number of relevant observations.)